Whipped Shortbread Cookies Recipe (Traditional + Vegan Recipe)

 - Add flour and salt and whip the dough for a full 10 minutes.
 Stop to scrape down the bowl a couple times if needed.

 - Using your hands or a spoon, either roll cookie dough gently into balls and transfer to your baking sheet, or spoon tablespoonfuls of dough directly onto the baking sheet.
 Press dough down gently with your fingers or a fork.
-Alternatively, make an indent in each cookie using your finger and add a canes cherry or a little jam.
+Alternatively, make an indent in each cookie using your finger and add a Maraschino cherry or a little jam.

 - Bake cookies for 10-12 minutes until the edges are just beginning to turn golden.
 Remove from oven and let cool before serving.